Mohammad-Kaif45/A-Premium-Bag-Shop/README.md

-#A Premium Bag Shop
+A Premium Bag Shop

 📌 Overview

-A Premium Bag Shop ek e-commerce web application hai jisme users ko register, login, aur products browse karne ka option milta hai.
-Users apne pasandida products ko cart me add kar sakte hain.
-Iske alawa ek admin panel bhi hai jaha se admin naye products create kar sakta hai aur manage kar sakta hai.
+A Premium Bag Shop is an e-commerce web application where users can register, log in, and browse products.
+Users can also add products to their cart.
+Additionally, there is an admin panel where admins can create and manage products.

 ✨ Features

-✅ User Authentication: Register, Login, and Logout functionality.✅ Shop Page: Sare available bags display hote hain.✅ Cart System: Users apne selected bags ko cart me add kar sakte hain.✅ Admin Panel: Admin naye products create aur manage kar sakta hai.✅ Secure Logout: Users aur admin dono logout kar sakte hain.
+✅ User Authentication: Register, Login, and Logout functionality.✅ Shop Page: Displays all available bags.✅ Cart System: Users can add selected bags to their cart.✅ Admin Panel: Admins can create and manage products.✅ Secure Logout: Users and admins can securely log out.

 🔧 Installation & Setup